History of Karridale Primary School, est 1883

 Karridale education has been continuous in some form or other since 1883.

-The school’s stock and equipment moved back and forth over forest tracks to any spot boasting at least 10 children between the ages of 4 and 14 withing a three mile radius.
+The school’s stock and equipment moved back and forth over forest tracks to any spot boasting at least 10 children between the ages of 4 and 14 within a three mile radius.

-The school has survived population ships due to pre- World War I and Word II depressions in the timber industry and due to the fluctuating fortunes of the many Group Settlements.
+The school has survived population shifts due to pre-World War I depressions, and the timber industry due to the fluctuating fortunes of the many Group Settlements.

 In these early days, teachers’ lead very lonely lives battling with the local privations and a chronic shortage of education facilities.